Cubical coloring -- fractional covering by cuts and semidefinite programming: Abstract

 \section{Abstract}

-We introduce a new graph invariant that measures fractional covering of a graph by cuts.
-Besides being interesting in its own, it is useful for study of homomorphisms and tension-continuous mappings.
+We introduce a new graph parameter that measures fractional covering of a graph by cuts.
+Besides being interesting in its own right, it is useful for study of homomorphisms and tension-continuous mappings.
 We study the relations with chromatic number, bipartite density, and other graph parameters.

-As a main result, we compute the parameter for infinitely many graphs based on hypercubes.
-These graphs play for our parameter the role that circular cliques play for the circular chromatic number.
-The fact, that the defined parameter attains on these graphs the `correct' value suggests that the definition is a natural one.

-In the proof we use the eigenvalue bound for maximum cut and a recent result of Engström, Färnqvist, Jonsson, and Thapper.
+We find the value of our parameter for a family of graphs based on hypercubes.
+These graphs play for our parameter the role that cliques play for the chromatic number and Kneser graphs for the fractional chromatic number.
+The fact that the defined parameter attains on these graphs the correct value suggests that our definition is a natural one.
+In the proof we use the eigenvalue bound for maximum cut and a recent result of Engström, Färnqvist, Jonsson, and Thapper [An approximability-related parameter on graphs -- properties and applications, DMTCS vol. 17:1, 2015, 33--66].

-This paper is an extension of extended abstract, that appeared as~\cite{chiq-ea}.
-Another previous treatment of this topics appears in the author's thesis \cite{rs-thesis}.
+We also provide a polynomial time approximation algorithm based on semidefinite programming and in particular on vector chromatic number (defined by Karger, Motwani and Sudan [Approximate graph coloring by semidefinite programming, J. ACM 45 (1998), no.~2, 246--265]).